 Eating delicious grilled steaks, sipping on chilled beer with local music mellowing in the background, including live dressage through the center of the restaurant is hard to beat - Colombia.

 This guy was all in for a closeup snap.
-The great escape trekking and hiking up in the Andes - Peru
+The great escape trekking, hiking up in the Andean highlands - Peru

 A brick layer busy in motion doing what he's good at.
 This snap was taken in the old quarter of Dhaka - SLR roll film.

-Travel bags aren't all the same finished quality.
-The only bags that have survived wear and tear lasting for years of daily use are handmade designs from Colombia.
-I had bought my first Colombian mochila bag in '89, and it's still in good condition 33 years on.
-The above mochila, a gift from a Colombian in 2010, has clocked up some serious overland mileage throughout South America, Africa, Mid East and Asia.
-The condition is still 100% with no rips, tears or damage - That's Quality.
+Travel bags are not the same finished quality.
+The only bags that have survived wear and tear, lasting for years of daily usage, are locally handmade woven designs from Colombia.
+I had bought my first Colombian mochila, in 1989, and it's still in good condition 35 years on.
+The above mochila, a gift from a Colombian, in 2010, has clocked up some serious overland mileage throughout South America, Africa, Mid East and Asia.
+The condition of the bag, is still 100% with no rips, tears or damage - That's called a quality made product.

-Classic random SLR roll film snaps from the 1980s.
+Classic random 35mm SLR roll film snaps.
 Both images were captured up in the Peruvian highlands.
 It was a timeline when the Sendero luminoso (Shining Path) was in full swing.
 Buses were held up, shot at, bombs were detonated in various regions of the country destroying all forms of infrastructure.
 Sendero Luminoso was a leftist Marxist Leninist group using barbaric tortures and death equal to Stalin, Mao and Pol Pot.
 Victims had their throats slit, beheaded, burnt alive, boiled to death with many having ears, tongues and eyes gouged out.
 The total death count from 1980-2000 was as high as 70,000.
-Foreigners who were caught by the Sendero Luminoso were shot in the head, thus sending a message to the Peruvian Government to shut down the countries tourism.
-During my time in Peru through 1988-89, several foreigners were dragged of buses and assassinated on the spot.
-The closet incident I encountered in Peru, was a bullet entering the window where I was sitting missing my head by inches on a Tepsa bus - It wasn't my time yet.
+Foreigners who were caught by Sendero Luminoso were shot in the head, thus sending a message to the Peruvian Government, to shut down tourism.
+During my time in Peru, in 1988-89, several foreigners were dragged of buses and assassinated on the spot.
+The closet incident I had encountered in Peru, was a bullet entering the window where I was sitting, missing my head by inches while onboard a Tepsa bus - It wasn't my time yet.

-Foreigners today will be scratching to capture street snaps like these.
-It was during a partial time of serenity of travel freedom throughout Tibet before the CCP shut it all down.
+Foreigners today will be hard-scratched capturing street snaps like these examples.
+It was during a partial time of serenity of travel freedom throughout Tibet, before the CCP shut it all down.
 Those that have browsed through this website will notice there's zero images of anything of China.
 Even though I have a collection of images taken in China, they remain in deep storage collecting dust as they have for decades.

 Tibetan and Han Chinese mingling together through the streets of Lhasa during Tibetan New Year - 1987